Boosting net profit to 27.8%, Koidra won the Autonomous Greenhouse Challenge, again

 May 10, 2023

-Executive Summary Outplaying other international competitors, a joint team led by Koidra won the 3rd…
+Outplaying other international competitors, a joint team led by Koidra won the 3rd Autonomous Greenhouse…

 Outplaying other international competitors, a joint team led by Koidra won the 3rd Autonomous Greenhouse Challenge (AGC) in 2022 by optimizing the final net profit to 27.8%.
 Koidra’s technology was also at the core of team Sonoma’s victory in the previous AGC challenge after generating the impressive net profit of €5.93 per one square meter per crop cycle.